The twisted coarse Baum--Connes conjecture and relative hyperbolic groups: The twisted coarse Baum--Connes conjecture with respect to stable coarse algebras

 \subsection{Permanence properties of the twisted coarse Baum--Connes conjecture with respect to stable coarse algebras}

 In this subsection we prove the permanence properties of the twisted coarse Baum--Connes conjecture with respect to any stable coarse algebras under coarse invariance and taking subspaces.

-First, we discuss how a continuous and coarsely equivalent map $f:M\to N$ induces a map on the $K$-theory of their twisted localization algebras and show the coarse invariance of the twisted coarse Baum--Connes conjecture.
-We need the following terminology.
+We first establish how a continuous and coarsely equivalent map $f:M \to N$ induces a map on the $K$-theory of their twisted localization algebras.
+This construction allows us to show the coarse invariance of the twisted coarse Baum–Connes conjecture.
+We proceed by recalling the necessary terminology (cf.~\cite[Definition 4.3.3]{WillettYuHigherindextheoryBook}).

 \begin{definition} For a map $f:M\to N$ and $\varepsilon>0$, an isometry $V:\ell^2(M_0;\mathcal{H}) \to \ell^2(N_0;\mathcal{H})$ between Hilbert spaces is called an $\varepsilon$-cover of $f$ if

 For a $C^*$-algebra $\mathcal{A}$, an $\varepsilon$-cover of $f$ is an isometry $V\otimes \text{id}_{\mathcal{A}}:\ell^2(M_0;\mathcal{H}_{\mathcal{A}}) \to \ell^2(N_0;\mathcal{H}_{\mathcal{A}})$ for some $\varepsilon$-cover $V:\ell^2(M_0;\mathcal{H}) \to \ell^2(N_0;\mathcal{H})$ between Hilbert spaces.